Parthenon (Nashville): Current use

-As an art museum, the Parthenon's permanent collection on the lower level is a group of 63 paintings by 19th and 20th century American artists, donated by James M. Cowan.
+As an art museum, the Parthenon's permanent collection on the lower level exhibits 63 paintings by 19th and 20th century American artists, donated by James M. Cowan in 1927–1929.
 Additional gallery spaces provide a venue for temporary shows and exhibits.
 The main level contains a replica, completed in 1990, of the Athena Parthenos statue that was in the original Parthenon in Athens.

-The statue of Athena Parthenos is a reconstruction, to careful scholarly standards, of the long-lost original: she is cuirassed and helmeted, carries a shield on her left arm, a 6-foot-high (1.8 m) statue of Nike (Victory) in her right palm, and stands 42 feet (13 m) high, gilt with more than 8 pounds (3.6 kg) of gold leaf; an equally colossal serpent rears its head between her and her shield.
+In 1982, Alan LeQuire was commissioned to create the statue of Athena Parthenos as a reconstruction, to scholarly standards, of the long-lost original: she is cuirassed and helmeted, carries a shield on her left arm, a 6-foot-high (1.8 m) statue of Nike (Victory) in her right palm, and stands 42 feet (13 m) high, gilt (as of 2002) with more than 8 pounds (3.6 kg) of gold leaf; an equally colossal serpent rears its head between her and her shield.
+Some followers of Goddess Spirituality practices have left ritual offerings near the statue.

 In the summertime, local theater productions use the building as a backdrop for classic Greek plays such as Euripides' Medea and Sophocles' Antigone, performing (usually for free) on the steps of the Parthenon.
 Other performances, such as Mary Zimmerman's Metamorphoses, have been held inside, at the foot of Athena's statue.

-In 2002, the Nashville Parthenon received much needed cleaning and restoration of the exterior.
-The exterior lighting was upgraded to allow the columns of the building to be illuminated with different colors than the facade, allowing a versatile display of effects for events.
+In 2001, the Nashville Parthenon received much-needed cleaning and restoration of the exterior.
+The exterior lighting was upgraded to allow the columns of the building to be illuminated with different colors than the facade.

 In popular culture

 The Parthenon served as the location for the political rally in the climactic scene of Robert Altman's 1975 film Nashville.

 It was used as a backdrop for the battle against the Hydra in the 2010 film Percy Jackson & the Olympians: The Lightning Thief.

-It features in the title and lyrics of the song Nashville Parthenon from the album Etiquette, by Casiotone for the Painfully Alone, as well as the song's 2011 sequel Goodbye Parthenon.
+It features in the title and lyrics of the song "Nashville Parthenon" from the album Etiquette, by Casiotone for the Painfully Alone, as well as the song's 2011 sequel "Goodbye Parthenon".

 It was used in the 2000 PBS series Greeks: Crucible of Civilization.

 A poem titled "Ganymede" in Heather Ross Miller's Celestial Navigator: Writing Poems with Randall Jarrell features the Parthenon.

 The structure figures in the climax of the Hector Lassiter novel Three Chords and The Truth, by Craig McDonald.